Small Web Design Changes Can Make a Big Difference

 1. Update Your Fonts

-For starters, take a look at the fonts you are using on your website.
+For starters, look at the fonts you are using on your website.
 Then, answer the following questions:

 How many different fonts are there?

-You would be surprised by how much a difference it makes to minimize the number of fonts your website uses.
+You would be surprised by how much of a difference it makes to minimize the number of fonts your website uses.

-In clean, impactful web design, two fonts sitewide works best.
+In clean, impactful web design, two fonts sitewide work best.

 One for the body text and a second font for headers that compliments the body text font.

-These two fonts should be on every page of your website that has text.
+These two fonts should be on every page of your website with text.
 Avoid using two fonts on the homepage, a different set of fonts on the about us page, and so forth.
 Two fonts for the entire site.
-That’s really all you need to create a more seamless web design for your company site.
+That’s all you need to create a more seamless web design for your company site.

-Yes, there are thousands of thousands of awesome fonts to choose from, but your job is to find two that look really great together.
+Yes, there are thousands of thousands of awesome fonts to choose from, but your job is to find two that look great together.
 When selecting your fonts, think about how they work together.
 Here are some things to consider:

 - Try pairing a serif with a sans-serif font for a nice, balanced contrast

-- Use a bold font for the header text and lighter font for body copy
+- Use a bold font for the header text and lighter font for the body copy

 Are the fonts modern and easy to read?

-This one should go without saying, but it’s essential, so let’s go ahead and talk about it anyways.
-Stated, you must use readable fonts.
+This one should go without saying, but it’s essential, so let’s talk about it anyway.
+As stated, you must use readable fonts.
 If you’ve ever come across a website with a fancy script text that’s difficult to read, you know from a user’s experience why this one is a big one.

 RELATED POST: Custom Website Design vs. Templates: Let’s settle this

-If visitors to your site have to work to make out what the words on the page actually say, it’s pretty safe to say they won’t stick around very long.
+If visitors to your site have to work to determine what the words on the page say, it’s pretty safe to say they won’t stick around very long.

 What size are the fonts (including headers and body text)?